ImageMagick/Usage-Markdown/warping/index.md

 However be warned that using any "[`-implode`](../option_link.cgi?implode)" value larger than '`1.0`' is also effected by the [Virtual Pixel Setting](../misc/#virtual-pixel), as the algorithm starts to make color references beyond the boundaries of actual image itself.
 As the default the "[`-virtual-pixel`](../option_link.cgi?virtual-pixel)" setting is 'edge', the edge color or surrounding frame on an image can have a major effect on the result.

-For example these two images are the same except one had white border added to it. this basically shows the area which is using colors looked up from beyond the bounds of the image proper.
+For example, these two images are the same except one had white border added to it. this basically shows the area which is using colors looked up from beyond the bounds of the image proper.
 The area normally defined by the "[`-virtual-pixel`](../option_link.cgi?virtual-pixel)" setting.